Some links in this post may be affiliate links

 Once germinated, maintain the soil moist until the new plants are well established.

-When the seedlings are about 6-8 in. and have 6-10 leaves, transplant into individuals pots after which you can begin routine care.
+When the seedlings are about 6-8 inches high and have 6-10 leaves, transplant into individuals pots after which you can begin routine care.

 The leaf cuttings root easily, therefore there is no need for a rooting hormone.
 Take leaf cuttings from a healthy Emerald Ripple Peperomia and ensure each leaf cutting has a petiole.